OpenTelemetry Distributed Tracing

 • client for client operations, for example, HTTP client requests.

-• producer for message producers, for example, Kafka producer.
+• producer for message producers, for example, a Kafka producer.

-• consumer for message consumers and async processing in general, for example, Kafka consumer.
+• consumer for message consumers and async functions, for example, a Kafka consumer.

 • internal for internal operations.